Max Kepler Preview, Player Props: Twins vs. Rays

-On Monday, Max Kepler (.257 slugging percentage in past 10 games, with zero homers) and the Minnesota Twins play the Tampa Bay Rays, whose starting pitcher will be Tyler Glasnow.
-First pitch is at 7:40 PM ET.
+Max Kepler, with a slugging percentage of .412 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Tampa Bay Rays, with Zack Littell on the mound, September 12 at 7:40 PM ET.

-He had a hitless performance in his previous game (0-for-4) against the Mets.
+In his previous game, he hit a home run while going 2-for-3 against the Rays.

 Max Kepler Game Info & Props vs. the Rays